Hone logo

 Notes

-• Consider how you will handle operator precedence and associativity.
+• Consider using a stack-based approach to handle operator precedence and parentheses.

-• You might find it helpful to first tokenize the expression string into a list of numbers and operators.
+• You may find it helpful to tokenize the expression string first.

 Loading editor...